danialnur/campus-lan-vlan-routing/README.md

-# Campus-LAN-VLAN-Routing
-A Cisco Packet Tracer simulation of a campus network using VLANs, trunking, and inter-VLAN routing.
+📡 Campus LAN VLAN Routing (Router-on-a-Stick with DHCP)

-This project simulates a basic campus network using Cisco Packet Tracer.
-It demonstrates how to segment network traffic using VLANs, configure inter-VLAN routing using the Router-on-a-Stick method, and provide IP addressing via DHCP from the router.
+This project simulates a small campus network using Cisco Packet Tracer, focusing on the implementation of VLAN segmentation, trunking, and inter-VLAN routing using the Router-on-a-Stick method.
+A single router handles dynamic IP assignment for each VLAN via DHCP, while a Layer 2 switch manages VLAN assignments and trunk connections.

+The project demonstrates foundational skills in:

+VLAN configuration

+Trunk port setup

+Subinterface routing

+DHCP scope allocation per VLAN

+Basic network segmentation and isolation

 ## 📁 Topology Overview